 You'll identify the sound requirements for a given task or situation and perform the appropriate actions to produce this sound.

-Sound technicians of different types are required in a range of industries including:
+Sound technicians are required in a range of industries including:

-Job titles may vary according the industry and can include sound assistant, sound recordist and sound supervisor.
+Job titles vary according to the industry and can include sound assistant, sound recordist and sound supervisor.

-Within film, specialist roles are available such as dialogue editor, dubbing mixer, production mixer and Foley artist.
+Within film, specialist roles are available such as dialogue editor, dubbing mixer, sound effects editor, production sound mixer and Foley artist.

 - post-production - the balancing, mixing, editing and enhancing of pre-recorded audio.

 - assess the acoustics of the performance area as directed by the sound supervisor